By-laws of General Interest

 Between 10:00 P.M. and 7:00 A.M., any excessive noise likely to disturb the peace and quiet, well-being, comfort or rest of people in the neighbourhood constitutes a nuisance.
 Even during the day, a noise can be a nuisance.
 Noises like that of a pool pump or heating and air conditioning appliances may not exceed 50 decibels at the property line.

-In addition, using a mower, lawn tractor, edger, chainsaw or leaf blower constitutes a noise nuisance except during the following periods:
+In addition, the use of any noise generating tool using, as a mower, a lawn tractor, an edger, a chainsaw or a leaf blower, constitutes a noise nuisance except during the following periods:

 - Monday to Friday: 7:00 A.M. to 9:00 P.M.